-Angon, Angone, Faversham, Glanton, Gore-Langton, Islip, Lambden, Lambton, Lampson, Lanckton, Lancton, Land, Landen, Landon, Lane, Langden, Langdon, Langhorn, Langhorne, Langin, Langley, Lango, Langon, Langone, Langston, Langstone, Langthone, Langthorn, Langtin, Langton, Langtton, Lankton, Lansdon, Lanton, Laughton, Lavington, Lenton, Levington, Lewington, Lindon, Lingo, Linton, Long, Longhorn, Longhorne, Longley, Longthorn, Longthorne, Loving, Lunnon, Mepham
+Angon, Angone, Faversham, Glanton, Gore-Langton, Islip, Lambden, Lambton, Lampson, Lanckton, Lancton, Land, Landen, Landon, Lane, Langden, Langdon, Langhorn, Langhorne, Langin, Langley, Lango, Langon, Langone, Langston, Langstone, Langthone, Langthorn, Langtin, Langton, Langtton, Lankton, Lansdon, Lanton, Laughton, Lavington, Lawton, Lenton, Levington, Lewington, Lindon, Lingo, Linton, Long, Longhorn, Longhorne, Longley, Longthorn, Longthorne, Loving, Lunnon, Mepham

 With the Anglo saxon invasion of England 450-600 AD the landscape was renamed and long ridges were called Langedon.
 Settlements under these ridges became Langeton.
 In the following centuries there was name drift to different forms so that by the time of Domesday Book 1086 these settlements had a variety of names.
 Around 1200 many of these names became surnames but namedrift continued both for the villages and for the surnames.
 Names drift to more familiar forms, as an example the English county name Lancashire, out of context on Long Island drifted to Longshore.
 Similarly names beginning Lan drifted to more recognisable forms Lamb, Lamp, Long, Log etc. As a result some people have a name that sounds like a placename although no such name ever existed.
-Similarly some people may have a name such as Langston but it doesn't derive from any Langstone village but either a Langton village or directly from a lange-don. in some cases the name might shorten to lamb, Lane, Lamb, Land or Long.
-So if you have a name with the elements L-N-N or L-M-N join in the fun and see if yiou match someone with a similar name.
+Similarly some people may have a name such as Langston but it doesn't derive from any Langstone village but either a Langton village or directly from a lange-don.
+In some cases the name might shorten to Lamb, Lane, Lamb, Land or Long.
+So if you have a name with the elements L-N-N or L-M-N join in the fun and see if you match someone with a similar name.

 Archbishop Stephen Langton, the greatest Englishman ever, gave to us the rule of law through Magna Carta 1215.
 We celebrate the Octocentenary on 15th June 2015.
 Stephen also divided the Bible into chapters giving them numbers.
 There would be no Jn 3:16 without Stephen.
 Treasurer of England Walter Langton set up the Model Parliament 1295, the first representative parliament, which gave us no taxation without representation.
 There are two more archbishops (both deposed), half a dozen bishops, knights, sheriffs and royal officials.
 Langton is then a very famous name but one that tends to disintegrate, perhaps because it has three consonants together -ngt-.
 The name quickly developed variants and if you have one of these variants you are both the surname you were born with and a member of the wider Langton family as well.
 You might for instance be a Langston and a Langton, in essence they are the same name.
 The varieties the name adopted moving anticlockwise around England are: